Jaymon/bang/README.md

 ### input (required)

-This is where all your blog posts go.
+This is where everything you want to be in the final output folder should go, this includes your blog posts and any other files/folders you want your *live* static site to contain.

 ### template (required)

 This is where all your [Jinja](http://jinja.pocoo.org/) templates go, they are used to compile your blog posts to their final form.
+Bang looks for a few template files by default for blog posts:

+* `post.html` - This contains the html for rendering a post's permalink page.
+* `posts.html` - This contains the html for rendering a list of posts.

 ### output (optional)